Discovering the magic of Iceland in May: Activities, weather & tips

 Iceland's weather is milder than people think.
 Even though it is located in the North Atlantic Ocean, it’s not as cold as other places in similar latitudes.

 In May, the worst of winter is far behind, and the weather improves as the month goes by.
-That doesn’t mean that it can get cold sometimes, as Iceland’s weather Iceland’s weather is very unpredictable and constantly changing
+That doesn’t mean that it can get cold sometimes, as Iceland’s weather is very unpredictable and constantly changing.

 The average temperature in Iceland during May ranges from 4 °C (39 °F) to 11 °C (52 °F).
-However, the temperature is not the same in all parts of the island.
-The west and south coasts are usually warmer but also wetter and windier, which can create a colder feeling.
+However, the temperature is different in all parts of the island.
+The west and south coasts are usually warmer but also wetter and windier, creating a colder feeling.
 The north is usually drier but also colder.

 It will also depend on what moment in the month you are coming to Iceland.
 May’s early days are colder than at the end.